pkgw/elfx86exts/README.md

 # elfx86exts

-Disassemble a binary containing x86 instructions and print out which extensions it uses.
-Despite the utterly misleading name, **this tool supports ELF and MachO binaries**, and perhaps PE-format ones as well.
-(It used to be more limited.)
+Disassemble a binary and print out which instruction set extensions it uses.
+Despite the utterly misleading name, this tool supports ELF and MachO binaries, and perhaps other formats as well, and has preliminary support for ARM64 as well as X86/64.
+It used to be a lot more limited!

 I have no idea what I'm doing here, but it seems to work.
 There are several Rust crates that make this pretty easy to do.